afsc-assessments/ebswp_2023/doc/EBSpollock.md

 set evaluated are given in Table \ref{tab:mod_fits} and comparisons of management quantities are given in Table \ref{tab:mgt_quants}).

-The BTS and ATS sample from distinct overlapping subsets of the water
-column: the BT covers from bottom to midwater, and AT from midwater to surface.
+The BTS and ATS sample from distinct overlapping subsets of the water column: the BT covers from bottom to midwater, and AT from midwater to surface.
 The proportion of fish available to each gear type depends on their vertical distribution, which varies in space and time.
 In the current and past assessments, this uncertainty counted as a type of process error (but with somewhat subjective approach to specifying the degree of variability allowed).
-A new method under development (Monnahan et al. in prep) provides a new method that explicitly models the vertical distribution of fish in discrete, spatially-correlated depth strata.
+A new method under development (Monnahan et al. in prep) that explicitly models the vertical distribution of fish in discrete,  spatially-correlated depth strata.
 This model accounts for vertically-overlapping gears and is informed by both acoustic and bottom trawl data sets simultaneously.
 These capabilities were added to the spatio-temporal standardization software VAST (Thorson 2019) which provides a convenient analysis platform and allows inclusion of temporal smoothing and environmental covariates, among other features.
-Spatial patterns of pollock density for some selected years are shown in Fig.
-\ref{fig:cole1} and the relative availability to the gear types is shown in Fig. \ref{fig:cole2}).
+Spatial patterns of pollock density for some selected years are shown in Fig. \ref{fig:cole1} and the relative availability to the gear types is shown in Fig. \ref{fig:cole2}).
 As the results become available, a model configuration using the combined index will be meshed as a direct alternative survey data  series fitting (e.g., by explicitly modeling survey availability).

 This new study prompted an evaluation of the degree to which BTS selectivity (and effectively, catchability/availability) is allowed to vary over time.
 As